Xiashangning/IPTSDaemon-old/README.md

 Use this under your own consideration!
 Touching process is very energy consuming.

-To install the daemon, simply run the script and IPTSDaemon will be started when macOS starts.
+To install the daemon, simply run the script `install_daemon.sh` and IPTSDaemon will be started when macOS starts.

+Then, in order to resume the service after wakeup, you need to install `sleepwatcher` using `Homebrew`: `brew install sleepwatcher`

+Finally, create ~/.sleep and ~/.wakeup files.

+In .sleep: `launchctl unload /Library/LaunchAgents/com.xavier.IPTSDaemon.plist 2>/dev/null`

+In .wakeup: `sleep 2 && launchctl load /Library/LaunchAgents/com.xavier.IPTSDaemon.plist`